paritytech/parity-bridges-common/docs/running-relayer.md

 - initial bridge version (we call it bridges v1) supports any number of relayers, but **there's no guaranteed compensation** for running a relayer and/or submitting valid bridge transactions.
-Most probably you'll end up losing tokens - please accept this fact;
+Most probably you'll end up spending more funds than getting from rewards - please accept this fact;

 - even if your relayer has managed to submit a valid bridge transaction that has been included into the bridge hub block, there's no guarantee that you will be able to claim your compensation for that transaction.
-That's because compensations are paid from the account, controlled by relay chain governance and it can have no tokens to compensate your useful actions.
+That's because compensations are paid from the account, controlled by relay chain governance and it could have no funds to compensate your useful actions.
 We'll be working on a proper process to resupply it on-time, but we can't provide any guarantee until that process is well established.